netsys-edinburgh/nervion-powder/doc/powder.md

 - **(Advanced) Number of cores**: Number of cores of each VM that will be part of the Kubernetes cluster.
 - **(Advanced) RAM Size**: RAM Size of each VM that will be part of the Kubernetes cluster.

 Once you're done with the parameters, you have to click on "Next" to proceed with the instantiation.
-Now you need to select the name of the experiment and the CLuster location for Nervion and the Core.
+Now you need to select the name of the experiment and the Cluster location for Nervion and the Core.
 You can use the same values used in the image below.

 ![Experiment General configuration](/doc/images/parameters2.png)